 Sorting at source is the cheapest and most efficient way

 Sorting all waste directly at the warehouse is the cheapest and most efficient way to handle the waste.
 The optimal solution is to compact each type of waste separately in different balers or briquette presses.
 It minimizes the number of transports, which saves money and is better for the environment.
 Disposing of all material in the same container or compacting mixed waste in one baler or waste compactor can seem easier, but with the right solution, it does not take more time to sort the waste at the source instead.
-In addition, you do not have to pay any processing fee to the waste collection company to sort the waste, so sorting at source is a cheaper solution.
+In addition, you do not have to pay any processing fee to the waste collection company to sort the waste, so sorting at the source is a cheaper solution.

 Today the waste management becomes increasingly digitized and automated, which makes the work to sort waste easier and easier.
 In some environments where AGV (Automated Guided Vehicles) forklifts bring the waste from the picking station to the compactors, the warehouse personnel only need to make sure to put the right type of waste into the right bin at the picking station, the rest is handled automatically.